Veams/documentation/methodology/css/introduction/methodology__cssIntro.md

 # CSS: Introduction

-## The is section outlines how to write CSS classes for clarity, maintainability, scalability.
+## The section outlines how to Veams to write CSS classes for clarity, maintainability, scalability.

 ### Veams uses BEM-style class naming with Regions, Components, and Utilities.

+### Despite using BEM style class names, Veams class naming have a few notable differences to BEM.
 ---

-#### General Principles
+#### General principles

 - Every `HTML` element get a class.
 You should write your class names using the `BEM` style class naming convention.

 - If implemented correctly, your classes should have a structure similar to the example snippet below.

-#### Example Snippet
+#### Example snippet

 ``` html
 <article class="c-article--default is-bg-higlight-1" data-css="c-article">